flaccid/rightscale-cli/README.md

 [![Gem Version](https://fury-badge.herokuapp.com/rb/rightscale-cli.png)](http://badge.fury.io/rb/rightscale-cli)

 RightScale CLI client.
 Currently in early development stages.
+For more information, see https://rubygems.org/gems/rightscale-cli.

 ## Installation

-Ruby `>= 1.9.3` is required.
+Ruby >= 1.9.3 is required.
+Using rbenv or RVM is recommended, or install the gem from RubyGems.org:

+    $ gem install rightscale-cli

+### Debian/Ubuntu

-If you are installing on a Debian or Ubuntu release that currently has Ruby 1.8 installed, upgrade:
+If you are installing on a Debian or Ubuntu release that currently has Ruby 1.8 installed, upgrade by taking the following steps.

+Remove Ruby 1.8:

+    # apt-get remove --purge libruby1.8 ruby ruby1.8

+Install Ruby 1.9.3:

-    # apt-get install ruby1.9.3
+    # apt-get install ruby1.9.3 rubygems1.9.1

+Re-install RightLink if on a RightScale server (removing ruby removes it), for example on EC2:

+    # apt-get install rightlink rightlink-cloud-ec2

+Then, install the gem:

+    # gem install rightscale-cli

+Ensure system uses ruby1.9:

     # update-alternatives --set ruby /usr/bin/ruby1.9.1

-Install the latest RubyGem from RubyGems.org:

-    $ gem install rightscale-cli

-For more information, see https://rubygems.org/gems/rightscale-cli.

 ### Mac OS X, FreeBSD

 The executable, `rs` will conflict with `RS(1)` on Mac OS X (http://www.freebsd.org/cgi/man.cgi?query=rs&sektion=1&apropos=0&manpath=freebsd).